Written by FormBlends Medical Team, Board-Certified Obesity Medicine Physician

 Winner: Semaglutide for immediate availability through multiple channels including compounded formulations and telehealth providers.

 Semaglutide enjoys the widest availability through both brand-name prescriptions (Ozempic for diabetes, Wegovy for weight management) and compounded formulations through licensed pharmacies.
-Telehealth providers like FormBlends offer comprehensive programs including physician consultation, medication management, and ongoing support for qualified patients.
+Telehealth providers like FormBlends offer thorough programs including physician consultation, medication management, and ongoing support for qualified patients.

 The medication is available in most major pharmacies, though brand-name versions may face supply constraints due to high demand.
 Compounded versions provide reliable access while offering cost advantages for patients paying out-of-pocket or with limited insurance coverage.